urielmtz/SiSt_recogniser/README.md

 This work is part of the project 'Wearable soft robotics for independent living' funded by EPSRC and maintained by the School of Mechanical Engineering, the University of Leeds, UK.

+The data used in this repository was collected from a wearable sensor (IMU Shimmer Inc.) attached to the thigh of multiple participants.
+The data collected are composed of acceleration measurements while sitting, standing and transitioning from sit to stand.
+Testing and training datasets were prepared for validation of the SiSt_recogniser.

 ## File structure
 - Bayesian_classifier\\